ioa-maellak/devbox/README.md

 ## Configuration

 To add another web app to the virtual servers you will need to:
-  1. edit the `Vagrantfile` and add new synced folder,
+  1. edit the `Vagrantfile` and add a new synced folder,
-  2. add the domain and docroot of the web app in `variables.yml`
+  2. add the domain and docroot of the web app in `variables.yml` by appending to the `domains` array
   3. reload the vagrant configuration with `vagrant reload`,
-  4. provision the server again so that virtual hosts are created,
+  4. provision the server again so that virtual hosts are created with `vagrant provision`,
   5. edit `/etc/hosts` on your local machine and add the new web app domain on `127.0.0.1`